ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ## Reminders

 - Submit your beatmap through Stable (Latest), Beta, or Cutting Edge to use Beatmap Discussion.
-Fallback submits to the old system.
+Fallback submits to the previous system.
 - Choose the correct mode and difficulty you wish to mod!
 - Select the proper section you are submitting your mod to.
 - **Only post one issue at a time.** Do not submit multiple issues in a single post!